symphatixe/CPU-Scheduler/README.md

 ### CPU Class

-This class has an inner class names `ProcessComparator` that implements the Comparator interface for the `Process` class.
+This class has an inner class named `ProcessComparator` that implements the Comparator interface for the `Process` class.
 I was required to create this custom compare class to override the method given by Java because I was using a **priority queue**.
 When using a `PriorityQueue` in Java you can either use the natural ordering of elements which means it'll determine the order using the `compareTo` method.
 Otherwise it will use the custom `Comparator` implemented by the programmer.

 #### ProcessComparator